alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-07.md

 to send its certificate for authentication purposes, for conformance to this profile, it is REQUIRED that:

-* The only valid signature algorithm present in 'signature_algorithms' extension MUST be 'sm2sig_sm3'.
+* The only valid signature algorithm present in "signature_algorithms" extension MUST be "sm2sig_sm3" and "signature_algorithms_cert" MUST NOT be present.
 That is to say, if the server chooses to conform to this profile, the signature algorithm for client's certificate MUST use the SM2/SM3 procedure specified by this document.

 ### Certificate